buzzinglight/IanniX/Patches/PureData/Readme.txt

     Project Manager: Thierry Coduys (http://www.le-hub.org)
     Development:     Guillaume Jacquemin (http://www.buzzinglight.com)

-    This file was written by Guillaume Jacquemin.
+    These files were written by Guillaume Jacquemin and Alexandros Drymonitis.

     IanniX is a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by